 Leaked Sony Pictures documents appear to show that the studio has been under fire for alleged bribery relating to its Resident Evil franchise.

-that Sony was subpoenaed in June 2013 by the Securities and Exchange
+The Wall Street Journal reports that Sony was subpoenaed in June 2013 by the Securities and Exchange Commission over possible violations of the U.S. Foreign Corrupt Practices Act, which outlaws bribing a foreign government official.

 The SEC has been investigating whether Sony bribed someone in China to secure distribution in that country for 2010's Resident Evil: Afterlife.
+Beijing firm Dynamic Marketing Group has worked with Sony over the years to maneuver around China's quota and censorship systems to get its films released in the country.

-L.A.-based attorney Bethany Hengsbach, who works for the law firm representing DMG, told the Journal that
+L.A.-based attorney Bethany Hengsbach, who works for the law firm representing DMG, told the Journal that the firm has found "absolutely no evidence of improper payments or other actions that would violate the Foreign Corrupt Practices Act."

 Sony's systems were breached in November by hackers, unhappy with the film The Interview, who leaked troves of the studio's documents and emails to the media.